1 Regulation of mediation

 If the court proceedings have begun without the parties going to mediation, the judge, taking into account the circumstances of the case, may agree that the parties should go to mediation and the Family Court will refer them to a free information session.
 If they decide to go to mediation, the legal proceedings are not suspended, unless the parties request a stay of proceedings, and if an agreement is ultimately reached, it is approved by the court.
 However, if no agreement is reached or the parties did not want to use mediation, judgment is made on all those points on which the parties disagree.

-Family mediation is not possible where there are proceedings for gender-based violence between the parties.
+Family mediation is not possible when there are proceedings for gender-based violence between the parties.

 The mediator must have a university degree or higher vocational training and, in addition, must have specific training to practise mediation that is given in institutions accredited for that purpose.